Creating session report templates

 Session locations help organizations clearly identify where a class, tutoring session, workshop, consultation, or event will take place.
 Whether your operations are completely virtual, fully on-site, or hybrid, setting up accurate locations ensures students, instructors, and administrators always know where a session is happening.

-The Locations module within the Calendar & Sessions settings allows Admins to create, edit, or remove session locations that can later be used across all session types.
+The Locations module within the Calendar & Sessions settings allows Admins to create, edit, or remove session locations that can be linked to different Session Categories while creating them.

 1. Why Defining Locations Matters